 Take a practice you wrote recently or a piece you're currently working on and add authorial intrusions, introducing yourself and directly addressing the reader.

 Practice intruding authorialy for fifteen minutes.
-When you're finished, post your practice in the comments section.
+When you're finished, post your practice in the Pro Practice workshop here.
 And if you post, be sure to leave feedback on a few posts by other writers.